You are here

 You can find more information about National Preparedness events going on around the state at Ready Georgia’s community calendar.
 For more information about getting prepared, visit www.ready.ga.gov or download Ready Georgia’s free mobile app.

 About the Author

-Charley English has worked with GEMA/Homeland Security since 1996 and became its Director in January 2011.
-During his career, Director English was a member of the G8 Summit security planning team and has coordinated the state’s response to nine presidentially declared disasters and numerous states of emergency declared by the Governor.
+Charley English has worked with GEMA/HS since 1996 and became its Director in Jan.
+2011.
+During his career, Director English was a member of the G8 Summit security planning team and has coordinated the state’s response to 9 presidentially declared disasters and numerous states of emergency declared by the Governor.